 ICNARC will follow-up on your child’s well-being by requesting some important health information, including survival and hospital stay data, from a national database held by NHS Digital (an organisation that manages access to a database of NHS records).
-To obtain this important information, the FIRST-ABC study team will send your child’s name, date of birth, home postcode, NHS number and unique trial number (these pieces of information are required to ensure that your child is identified in the database correctly) to NHS Digital using a secure password protected online file exchange service.
-An authorised person from NHS Digital will then link the identifiable information to the national NHS records.
+To obtain this important information, the FIRST-ABC study team will send your child’s name, date of birth, home postcode, NHS number and unique trial number (these pieces of identifiable information are required to ensure that your child is identified in the database correctly) to NHS Digital using a secure password protected online file exchange service.
+An authorised person from NHS Digital will then ‘link’ the identifiable information to the national NHS records.
 NHS Digital will then securely send the pseudonymised survival and hospital stay data to ICNARC for storage on the secure FIRST-ABC study database.
 ICNARC will then share some of the pseudonymised data with a member of our team at the London School of Hygiene and Tropical Medicine, who will help with some of the analysis of the trial.

 All of the information is held in a secure password protected database, with access only by authorised research team members as described above.
 The Great Ormond Street Hospital for Children NHS Foundation Trust will not receive any new identifiable information about you or your child that has arisen from this study.

 Information collected during FIRST-ABC is stored on ICNARC's secure servers which are owned by an authorised contractor called Exponential-e (https://www.exponential-e.com/).
 ICNARC takes steps to ensure this information is not lost and makes regular back-ups of the data.

 How long do we keep your information for?